linuxserver/docker-transmission/README.md

 Use `PEERPORT` to specify the port(s) Transmission should listen on.
 This disables random port selection.
 This should be the same as the port mapped in your docker configuration.

+## Use alternative Transmission folder paths

+Use `COMPLETE_PATH` to specify a custom path for completed downloads.

+Use `INCOMPLETE_PATH` to specify a custom path for in-progress downloads.

 ## Usage

 To help you get started creating a container from this image you can either use docker-compose or the docker cli.